Healthcare in Lincolnshire

 Healthcare in Lincolnshire was, until July 2022, the responsibility of integrated care systems covering Lincolnshire West, Lincolnshire East, North East Lincolnshire, North Lincolnshire, and South Lincolnshire.

-In 2023, the Lincolshire mental health hospital was found inadequate, dirty and unsafe after inspectors visited the hospital.
+In 2023, the Lincolnshire mental health hospital was found inadequate, dirty and unsafe after inspectors visited the hospital.
 Care Quality Commission inspected the hospital regarding concerns by the police and the public and service users.
 There are also reports that people experienced physical assaults by the staff and they are also involving the police, although, CQC was not informed.
 It was also found that there were not enough registered mental nurses.

 History

 From 1947 to 1974 NHS services in Lincolnshire were managed by the Sheffield Regional Hospital Board.
 In 1974 the boards were abolished and replaced by regional health authorities.
 Leicestershire came under the Trent RHA.
 From 1974 there were two area health authorities, North and South covering the county.
 From 1982 there was one district health authority.
 Five primary care trusts were established in the county in 2002: East Lincolnshire, Lincolnshire South West Teaching PCT and West Lincolnshire, North Lincolnshire and North East Lincolnshire Care Trust Plus.
 East Lincolnshire, Lincolnshire South West Teaching PCT and West Lincolnshire were merged in 2006.
 They were managed by the North and East Yorkshire and Northern Lincolnshire Strategic Health Authority and East Midlands Strategic Health Authority.